Frequently Asked Questions

 Will I need to have immunizations or vaccinations in order to study abroad?

 There are some study abroad destinations that require you have certain vaccinations or immunizations.
-The International Programs and Services Office recommends that you review the travel medicine recommendations on the Center for Disease Control (CDC) website: Traveler's Health.
+The Office of Global Education recommends that you review the travel medicine recommendations on the Center for Disease Control (CDC) website: Traveler's Health.

 Can I drive while I am studying abroad?

 As long as you have proper documentation and insurance, you may drive while you are abroad.
 The University of Scranton however, recommends that you use public transportation rather than renting or purchasing a car.

 Can students study in more than one country?

 Students can and have studied abroad in more than one country.
 While it is not all that common, some students will study in two different countries over two different semesters to develop specific linguistic abilities.
 It is important to begin planning such an experience as soon as possible.